 Sec.
-402. (a) The provisions of Title 28 of the United States Code, relating to the enforcing or setting aside of the orders of the Interstate Commerce Commission, are made applicable to suits to enforce, enjoin, set aside, annul, or suspend any order of the Commission under this chapter (except any order of the Commission granting or refusing an application for a construction permit for a radio station, or for a radio station license, or for renewal of an existing radio station license, or suspending a radio operator's license), and such suits are authorized to be brought as provided in such Title 28.

-(b) An appeal may be taken, in the manner hereinafter provided, from decision of the Commission to the Court of Appeals of the District of Columbia in any of the following cases:
+402. (a) The provisions of Title 28 of the United States Code, relating to the enforcing or setting aside of the orders of the Interstate Commerce Commission, are made applicable to suits to enforce, enjoin, set aside, annul, or suspend any order of the Com-mission under this chapter (except any order of the Commission granting or refusing an application for a construction permit for a radio station, or for a radio station license, or for renewal of an existing radio station license, or for modification of an existing radio station license, or suspending a radio operator's license), and such suits are authorized to be brought as provided in such Title 28. (b) An appeal may be taken, in the manner hereinafter provided, from decision of the Commission to the Court of Appeals of the District of Columbia in any of the following cases:

-cases:

-(2) By any applicant for a construction permit for a radio station, or for a radio station license, or for renewal of an existing radio station license, or for modification of an existing radio station license, whose application is refused by the Commission.

-(2) By any other person aggrieved or whose interests are adversely affected by any decision of the Commission granting or refusing any such application.

-(3) By any radio operator whose license has been suspended by the Commission.

-(c) Such appeal shall be taken by filing with said court within twenty days after the decision complained of is effective, notice in writing of said appeal and a statement of the reasons therefor, together with proof of service of a true copy of said notice and statement upon the Commission.
-Unless a later date is specified by the Commission as part of its decision, the decision complained of shall be considered to be effective as of the date on which public announcement of the decision is made at the office of the Commission in the city of Washington.
-The Commission shall thereupon immediately, and in
+Cases: (1) By any applicant for a construction permit for a radio station, or for a radio station license, or for renewal of an existing radio station license, or for modification of an existing radio station license, whose application is rejused by the Commission.
+(2) By any other person aggrieved or whose interests are adversely affected by any decision of the Commission granting or rejusing any such application.
+(3) By any radio operator whose license has been suspended by the Commission. (c) Such appeal shall be taken by filing with sold court within twenty days after the decision complained of is effective, notice in writing of a true copy of said notice and statement upon the Commission.
+Unless a later date is specified by the Commission as part of its decision, the decision complained of the commission.